Lampro-Mellon/Quasar/README.md

-# Quasar RISC-V Core from LAMPRO MELLON
+# Quasar RISC-V Core from Lampro Mellon

 This repository contains the Quasar Core design in CHISEL.

 ## Background

-Quasar is Chiselified version of EL2 SweRV RISC-V Core.
+Quasar is a Chiselified version of EL2 SweRV RISC-V Core.

 ## Directory Structure